ddmler/ddmler.github.io/_posts/2018-07-13-vue-spa-with-laravel-api-part-1.markdown

 The complete source code of this series is available [on GitHub][source].

 - Part 1: Setting up a Vue SPA with a Laravel API as the backend using JWT authentication.
 (You are here)
-- Part 2: Creating everything database related: models, migrations, seeders and factories.
+- Part 2: [Creating everything database related: models, migrations, seeders and factories.][part2]
 - Part 3: Setting up API routes and creating API resource controllers.
 - Part 4: Testing the API with feature tests and sqlite.
 - Part 5: Setting up Continuous Deployment with TravisCI and Heroku.